 Journaling apps boomed in the late 2010s.
 Reflectly led with AI-driven prompts.
 Daylio took a faster, lower-friction approach with mood emojis and tags.
 Both have millions of users and steady reviews.
 They share a common limit, though: the data they collect rarely loops back into a plan that actually changes how the user lives.
 This is where ooddle takes a different angle.

 This article compares the three on what they do, who they suit, and where they fall short.
+The right pick depends on whether logging is enough or whether you want the data to drive change in your daily life.

 Quick Comparison